-So, just like last week, I made 5 day’s worth of breakfasts, snacks and health lunches.
+Just like last week, I made 5 day’s worth of breakfasts, snacks and healthy lunches.
 Better than last week: the ingredients are less expensive.

 –Protein breakfast brownies (3 breakfasts) + hard-boiled eggs (1-2 eggs for each breakfast, depending on how many you like)